Aedicula: Other aediculae

 Similar small shrines, called naiskoi, are found in Greek religion, but their use was strictly religious.

 Aediculae exist today in Roman cemeteries as a part of funeral architecture.

-Presently the most famous aediculae is situated inside the Church of the Holy Sepulchre in city of Jerusalem.
+Presently the most famous aedicula is situated inside the Church of the Holy Sepulchre in city of Jerusalem.

 Contemporary American architect Charles Moore (1925–1993) used the concept of aediculae in his work to create spaces within spaces and to evoke the spiritual significance of the home.

-Lutyens provided aediculae in the fence around the Viceroy's House, New Delhi to provide shade for mounted cavalry guards.
+Lutyens provided aediculae in the fence around the Viceroy's House in New Delhi to provide shade for mounted cavalry guards.